xebialabs/blueprint-cli/README.md

 ## Environment

-If you are using JetBrains IDE (IntelliJ IDEA Ultimate edition/GoLand), locate this project inside parent directory ~/go/src/github.com/xebialabs, otherwise, your IDE won't recognize installed dependencies.
+If you are using JetBrains IDE (IntelliJ IDEA Ultimate edition/GoLand), please do this 2 simple steps:

+* Install dependencies using gradle (see above)
+* In Intellij Idea go to: `Preferences -> Languages & Frameworks -> GO -> GOPATH`
+* In Project GOPATH section add click "add" and and select `PROJECT_ROOT/.gogradle/project_gopath`.
+If you cannot see hidden files on MAC, just press `CMD + SHIFT + .`

 ## Usage